Enjection/ydb/ydb/docs/en/core/concepts/backup-collections.md

 Each backup contains:

-- Table schemas at backup time
+- Table schemas at backup time.
-- Data files (full or incremental changes)
+- Data files (full or incremental changes).
-- Metadata for chain validation and restoration
+- Metadata for chain validation and restoration.

 ### Storage backends {#storage-backends}